 Dr. H. Vinod Bhat is the sixth Vice Chancellor.
 With an MD in (Community Medicine), he is an Honorary Fellow of the Royal College of Physicians & Surgeons, Glasgow.

 Dr. Bhat has had a long and illustrious career both as a teacher as well as an able administrator.
 A researcher at heart, he has several scientific publications in national and international peer reviewed journals to his credit.
-With his rich experience in research, Dr. Bhat has been responsible for the spectacular growth in external research funding attracted by Manipal University.
+With his rich experience in research, Dr. Bhat has been responsible for the spectacular growth in external research funding attracted by Manipal Academy of Higher Education.
 The Research Directorate which he set up plays a vital role in directing targeted research across all disciplines and is poised for greater expansion.
-Dr Bhat also established the Manipal University Press converting it into a unique and vibrant entity.
+Dr Bhat also established the Manipal Universal Press converting it into a unique and vibrant entity.
 Under his stewardship, MUP has published more than 90 publications in its five years of existence.

 He has been closely associated with raising endowments for Manipal Hospitals, having been the Chief Medical Officer of Dr. T. M. A. Pai Rotary Hospital, Karkala, Karnataka, for 15 years from 1988 to 2003 and the Chief Operating Officer of Kasturba Hospital, Manipal in 2003–04.
 He has spearheaded several international projects while at Karkala including the prestigious 3H project for establishing the Eye Hospital which remains the only 3H grant for any Rotary Club in District 3180.